RYAN MINTI

 Physical

-Bulk, Height, Thickness, Muscularity, Symmetry, Breast/Penis size, Skin colour, Ethinc Traits, gender, Style, Gait, etc
+Bulk, Height, Thickness, Muscularity, Symmetry, Breast/Penis size, Skin colour, Ethinc Traits, Gender, Style, Gait, etc

 Emotional

-Humility, Empathy, Conscientiousness, Playfulness, Openness, Creativity, (fe)maleness,
+Humility, Empathy, Conscientiousness, Playfulness, Openness, Creativity, (Fe)Maleness, etc

 Logistical